 The Irish legend is such an important part of Cheltenham’s history (and indeed racing’s history) that the powers that be decided to name a race at the Festival after him.
 The Arkle Challenge Trophy is a steeplechase for novices which is run over a distance just shy of two miles.
 The race was introduced in 1969 as a direct replacement for the Cotswold Chase, so records of the two races are often treated as one.

 It’s a Grade 1 which is so highly regarded by owners and trainers that most will plan the seasons of their leading minimum distance novice chasers around the Arkle.
-That’s not only because of a first prize that passed the £100,000 mark in 2019, though this was be just below £74,000 in 2021.
+That’s not only because of a first prize that passed the £100,000 mark in 2019, worth over £98,000 in 2023.
 Connections know that the Arkle has played an important role in the careers of horses who go on to win even bigger races.

 The Future Champion Chasers?

 The most obvious route for the leading contenders in the Arkle to follow leads to the Queen Mother Champion Chase.
 The likes of Put The Kettle On, Sprinter Sacre, Altior and Voy Por Ustedes all won the Champion Chase the year after their success in the Arkle.
 Other winners have taken very different routes though.

 Dual Arkle & Champion Chase Winners: 1999 – 2023